Noël Pinot: Veneration

+Statue of Noël Pinot in the Cathedral of St. Maurice in Angers.

 On 26 August 1864, Guillaume Angebault, Bishop of Angers recommended Father Brouillet to the commission to "proceed with the canonical investigation into the life and virtues of the priest".

 He was beatified by Pope Pius XI in October 1926.
 Ninety-nine Martyrs d'Angers were beatified by Pope John Paul II on 19 February 1984.
 His feast day is celebrated on 21 February.

+A statue in Angers Cathedral depicts him climbing the first step of "the altar of God".